 b.
 Third Party Applications.
 Avalara is not responsible for nor does Avalara in any way endorse any Third Party Applications or websites linked to by Avalara’s website or Services.

 c.
 Publicity.
 Neither Party shall issue any public statement regarding the Agreement without the other Party’s prior written consent.
-Unless a Party has specifically notified the other Party to the contrary in writing, either Party may include the name or logo of the other Party in lists of customers or vendors.
+Unless a Party has specifically notified the other Party to the contrary in writing, either Party may include the name or logo of the other Party or its Affiliates in lists of customers or vendors.

 d.
 Other Technology or Services; Changes.
 Customer acknowledges and agrees that Customer has not relied on any future availability of any service offerings, technology, or enhanced or updated features or functionality, and that the Services do not include any audit support (unless otherwise specified in an Order Document).

 e.
 Governing Law; Jurisdiction and Venue.
 The Agreement will be governed by laws of the state of New York, without regard to any laws, treaties, or conflicts of laws principles that would apply the law of any other jurisdiction and without regard to the United Nations Convention on the International Sale of Goods.
 For any claims or causes of action arising out of the Agreement, the Parties agree to the exclusive jurisdiction of, and venue in, the state and federal courts located in New York County, New York.